taimoor-janjua/taimoor-janjua/README.md

 <br />

-Hi, I'm Taimoor, an experienced Full Stack developer having more than 9 years of solid development / consulting experience in different software domains, currenlty working as Principal Consultant on Microsoft .Net platform.
-Implementing solutions / providing consultancy to clients in different domains..
+Hi, I'm Taimoor, an experienced Full Stack developer having more than 10 years of solid development / consulting experience in different software domains, currenlty working as Consultant at @Microsoft .Net platform and Azure Cloud.
+Implementing solutions / providing consultancy to clients in different domains...

-In recent times I have worked with some renown Banks / Financial Institutions in Germany.
+In recent times I have worked with some renown Banks / Financial Institutions / Automotive and Manufacturing sector in Germany.
 Implemented and developed solutions / products that helped to optimise business operations.

 Ability to understand customer needs, manage stakeholders, propose / develop and implement efficient solutions.